 Wartime letters an enduring link between father, son

 Among Harry Roettele’s most prized possessions are the letters his father, Alois, wrote to his mother, Olga, during the Second World War.

 Fighting with the German army in Finland against the Russians, Alois Roettele wrote more than 700 letters to his wife.
 They ended in 1944 when Alois was killed.
 Harry was two years old.

 He said he learned all he knows about his dad from reading those letters and in talks with his mother and uncle.“Everything.
 My mum was very quiet, but my dad, I don’t know, she didn’t want to bring it up….
 I was very young.
 She didn’t want to make me sad.
 I never saw her cry.
 She probably cried when she was alone.
 She wanted to look strong.”

 From the letters, Roettele learned his father was studious, highly intelligent and well-read.
 To learn more about his dad, Roettele read many of same books his father read — books by philosopher Friedrich Nietzsche and writer Johann Wolfgang von Goethe.

 And most importantly he learned about the love of two people separated by events beyond their control.
 Each letter frequently begins with Liebling or Mein Liebling and ends with Dein Alois.
 Beloved, My Beloved and Yours Alois.

-Roettele also has his mother's return letters to Alois.
-He said the letters allowed him greater insight into his mum's character, resolve and love for her husband.
+Roettele also has his mother’s return letters to Alois.
+He said the letters allowed him greater insight into her character, resolve and love for her husband.